Why does my scalp itch after I color my hair? If you have ever asked yourself this question, then this post is for you.

-Regardless of the issue, a lot of people still want to go in for it because of the beauty transformation and joy derived.
+Regardless of the issue, many people still want to go in for it because of the beauty transformation and joy derived.

 So why does scalp itch after coloring?

-The main reason why scalp itch after hair coloring is because the scalp is reacting to the chemical contents in the hair dye; some hair dye contains harsh synthetic ingredients that can irritate the skin.
+The scalp itch after hair coloring because the scalp is reacting to the chemical contents in the hair dye; some hair dye contains harsh synthetic ingredients that can irritate the skin.

 And if these dye contents are allowed to sit long on hair, the result can be worse than itchy.

 Don’t back out yet because in this article am going to show you;

 - How to care for hair before and after applying hair dye

 - Ingredients to watch out for in hair dye